PHONE - 508-672-6471TEXT - 508-672-6471

 Good home care supports long-lasting results.
 Brush twice daily with fluoride toothpaste, floss once daily, and limit frequent snacking on sugary foods or drinks.
 Regular checkups allow monitoring of older restorations and early detection of new decay.

-• Composite resin: this tooth-colored option blends well and bonds to enamel.
+• Composite Resin: This tooth-colored option blends well and bonds to enamel.
 Most composite fillings last 5 to 10 years with proper care.

-• Amalgam: durable for back teeth and strong bite forces.
+• Amalgam: Durable for back teeth and strong bite forces.
 Amalgam can last 10 to 15 years or longer.

-• Ceramic/porcelain: highly aesthetic and wear resistant, often used for larger inlays or onlays.
+• Ceramic/Porcelain: Highly aesthetic and wear resistant, often used for larger inlays or onlays.

-• Gold: long-lasting and gentle on opposing teeth, often chosen for durability over appearance.
+• Gold: Long-lasting and gentle on opposing teeth, often chosen for durability over appearance.

 We can't wait to see you!

-Find trusted family dental care in [city], [state], that offers personalized treatment and confident smiles.
+Find trusted family dental care in Fall River, Massachusetts, that offers personalized treatment and confident smiles.
 Call today!

 508-672-6471